If you’re looking for the top posts, check out the Start Here page.

 I use Roam for all my research and writing projects—note-taking, Zettelkasten, task management—as well as all my personal stuff—lists, journaling, workouts, experimentation, groceries.
 I feel like I pretty much live inside my Roam database at this point.

-There’s a waitlist for access right now, and when they start charging, it’s gonna be on the premium end.
+Roam is priced on the premium end.
 If you’re a writer, student, researcher, or creative, you obviously shouldn’t pinch pennies on having the right tools.
 For most people, a kludge of free services is probably fine.
 I muddled through with Evernote and Google Docs previously, but this is just a whole different beast (more thoughts on competitors at the end of the Zettelkasten guide).

 Zettelkasten for ideas sex

 Several years ago, I noticed that after reading a fantastic book or blog post, I’d struggle to remember anything about it.
 Maybe I’d recall the vague outline, or a snippet.
 But mostly, all those ideas slipped out of my colander-brain.

 So I started a methodical system of note-taking—a practice called Zettelkasten—which profoundly changed my life as a reader and as a writer.
-I now have ~7,500 notes and ideas going back six years, all of which are interconnected.
+I’m now coming up on 10,000 notes and ideas going back six years, all of which are interconnected.
 This is my single most treasured possession, and my secret sauce as a writer, to the extent that I have any.

-Zettelkasten + Roam is a match made in heaven.
-I’ve got an effortpost coming soon, but in the meantime, here’s a fantastic book on why this matters.
+Zettelkasten + Roam is a match made in heaven, and I’ve got an effortpost

 Freedom.to for blocking distractions